jmorgadov/liter/README.md

 - `changelog_sections`

-    Dictionary of sections that will be included in changelog file.
+    Sections that will be included in changelog file.
 Each key, value pair represents the section names and a list of *key words* respectively.
 A commit will be added to a section if the first word of the commit is any of the sections defined *key word*.

 - `changelog_include_others`